 A Diverse Nicola Valley

 As our economy diversifies and becomes less reliant on traditional industries, our business sector represents a variety of industries.
 The retail sector is growing to serve the surrounding area, our financial services include traditional and non-traditional businesses models, the tourism sector is building its position in the marketplace, and there is a growing high tech incubation community.
 Our industries are moving forward and building for the future.

 With the diversification of the economy and the partnership of our First Nations communities, Merritt saw the development of BC’s only Aboriginal public post-secondary institution, the Nicola Valley Institute of Technology (NVIT).
 NVIT draws students from around the province to participate and develop skills necessary to be successful in the labour market.

 Our neighbouring First Nations are tremendous supporters of business and services in our community and the City of Merritt has built strong relations with these bands in recognition of their contribution to the success of our city.
 Together we work together to bring economic opportunities that will benefit everyone in our community and the surrounding area.

 The City of Merritt has some leading tourism sites that are unique and national in scope.
 We boast the home of the Canadian Country Music Hall of Fame and the Walk of Stars handprints, along with the Michelle Loughery Murals that depict the various country music artists past and present.
 The music events at Spirit Square and other venues throughout the city set the stage for our branding of the Canadian Country Music Capital of Canada.

 In The Movies

 Merritt and it’s surrounding areas provide a wonderful opportunity for on location filming.
-To find more information on filming that has taken place in Merritt and the Nicola Valley, please see the TNFC’s website or check out their film location map.
+To find more information on filming that has taken place in Merritt and the Nicola Valley, please see the TNFC’s website or check out the Creative BC‘s Location Library.